-Courses Offered in English for the English program

-This course introduces main concepts in biology that are common to most living organisms.
+Courses Offered in English for the English program Biology 1 for Health Studies Majors This course introduces main concepts in biology that are common to most living organisms.
 It covers topics in biochemistry, cell biology, and genetics, which illustrate how molecules are organized into cells.
 Cells constitute the basic unit of life, and genes are central to information flow within and between cells.
 In addition, this course makes use of assignments to introduce experimental methods and research data repositories.
 Through these activities, students learn how to approach a complex problem and find information relevant to a specific question or method.
 This course is designed both as a prerequisite to the study of biology at the organism or population level and as a general introduction to how biological knowledge is being produced.

-Course Code: BIOL 1121 Prerequisites: None

-This course presents students with basic concepts in statistics and probability and encourages statistical thinking.
+Course Code: BIOL 1121 Prerequisites: None Credits: 4 Introduction to Statistics (Proctored course) This course presents students with basic concepts in statistics and probability and encourages statistical thinking.
 Topics covered include descriptive statistics, probability, discrete and continuous random variables, the sampling distribution and the Central Limit Theorem.
 The R statistical programming environment is used for computation, graphical presentation, and simulations.

-Course Code in English: MATH 1280

-Ethics and Social Responsibility

-This course explores Western and non-Western approaches to ethical reasoning, and the social implications of unethical behavior.
+Course Code in English: MATH 1280 Prerequisites: None Credits: 3 Ethics and Social Responsibility This course explores Western and non-Western approaches to ethical reasoning, and the social implications of unethical behavior.
 Current professional ethics as well as cultural values will be analyzed, and students will be asked to reconcile these with personal beliefs in order to prepare them for taking responsibility for their actions in the world.

-Course Code in English: PHIL 1404
+Course Code in English: PHIL 1404 Prerequisites: None Credits: 3